Joiiiiiic/wallturbcam/README.md

 The files for corresponding pages can be found in `content/project/`.
 Edit the corresponding file.
 Add a new file by duplicating an existing one then edit.

 For content in the front matter (the one at the top between two lines of `---`), description refers to the text that shows on the main project page, weight is the order each page is arranged on the main page (1 being the one highest up).
+Image refers to the background image displayed in the main "research" page.

 The page is in markdown format, see files in `content/random_pages` for reference on how to display different fonts, tables etc.